Adaptive Diffusion Schemes for Heterogeneous Networks: Theoretical Analysis of D-ATC

 A sufficient (but not necessary) condition to guarantee $\rho(\Bcal_{22})\leq 1$ is to keep all combination weights non-negative.
 In effect, since the sum of all combiners associated to a node is one, using non-negative weights we have

 When combiners are learned by the network, non-negativity constraints can be applied at every iteration to ensure mean stability.
-Although our derivations show that this is just a sufficient condition, we should mention that in our previous simulation work of \cite{fernandez2015distributed, fernandez2012novel}, where we allowed combination weights to become negative, the network showed some instability problems.
-However, the preliminary work in \cite{fernandez2013improved} suggested (with no theoretical justification) that the application of these constraints resulted in the removal of the instability issues. {Furthermore, for schemes that implement adaptive combiners using stochastic learning rules, it is clear that the inequalities in \eqref{conv_eq} become strict, at least at certain iterations, thus assuring also the mean convergence of the network.}
+Although our derivations show that this is just a sufficient condition, we should mention that in our previous simulation work of \cite{fernandez2015distributed, fernandez2012novel}, where we allowed combination weights to become negative, the network showed some instability problems {that have been removed thanks to the application of these constraints.}